Araffe/vdc-networking-lab/readme.md

 ssh labuser@10.1.1.6
 </pre>

 **5)** NSG Flow Logs are stored in the storage account you configured earlier in this section - in order to view the logs, you must download the JSON file from Blob storage.
 You can do this either using the Azure portal, or using the *Microsoft Azure Storage Explorer* program available as a free download from http://storageexplorer.com/.
 If using the Azure portal, navigate to the storage account you created earlier and select 'Blobs'.
 You will see a container named 'insights-logs-networksecuritygroupflowevent'.
-Navigate through the directory structure (structured as sbscription / resource group / day / month / year / time) until you reach a file named 'PT1H.json'.
+Navigate through the directory structure (structured as subscription / resource group / day / month / year / time) until you reach a file named 'PT1H.json'.
 Download this file to your local machine.

 ![NSG Log Download](https://github.com/Araffe/vdc-networking-lab/blob/master/NSGLogs.jpg "NSG Log Download")